 On-campus rates apply to most credits offered through the Farmville, Virginia campus.
-On-campus credits will include, but are not necessarily limited to: credits associated with classroom instruction, technology-assisted courses, credits earned while participating in certain (student exchange or faculty-led) study abroad experiences, student teaching and internship assignments, and/or independent study assignments.
+On-campus credits will include, but are not necessarily limited to: credits associated with classroom instruction, hybrid, credits earned while participating in certain (student exchange or faculty-led) study abroad experiences, student teaching and internship assignments, and/or independent study assignments.

-Online rates apply to Internet and Video Conferencing course sections beginning with "B".
+Online rates apply only to 100% Internet course sections beginning with "B".

-Off-campus rates apply only to course sections numbered 90 and above.
+Off-campus rates apply only to course sections beginning with a "9".